 Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Equity Considerations in Area 2: Does the college assess whether historically underrepresented and high needs students are disproportionately enrolled in programs that lead to lower remuneration careers?
 Has the college considered how it can help underrepresented students raise their educational and career expectations while at the same time meeting their more immediate economic needs?
 For critical program courses, does the college disaggregate enrollment, pass rate, and subsequent success data by student characteristics?
 What strategies has the college used to improve overall student success in these courses?
 Does the college proactively partner with feeder high schools that serve predominantly underrepresented and high needs students to help students explore academic and career interests and develop viable plans for college?
 Are dual enrollment opportunities made available to high school students who are deemed "not yet college ready"?
 Is the college building bridges to high-opportunity college programs for students in adult basic skills programs?
 2. HELPING STUDENTS CHOOSE AND ENTER A PROGRAM PATHWAY a.
-Every new student is helped to explore career/college options, choose a program of study, and develop a full-program plan as soon as possible. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Career tools are available to every student from the Career and Transfer Center, but not all students are helped with these tools.
-Currently researching a variety of career planning tools to determine viability of integration into the admission/orientation process.
-Increase faculty and classified professional involvement, through workshops and email communications, in the career and/or transfer mentoring of students.
-Some faculty, programs, and departments are more active and systematic in career/transfer advising.
+Every new student is helped to explore career/college options, choose a program of study, and develop a full-program plan as soon as possible. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Currently researching a variety of career planning tools with an eye for incorporating these tools into the admissions process.
+Involve all faculty across the campus directly into career advising of students.
+Currently, this is not available for every student.
+It is occurring through some of our programs and departments but not at a systematic level.
 Term, if at scale or scaling: Click or tap here to enter text.
-Next steps: Continue to research and review career planning technologies with the goal of selection and inclusion into the admission/orientation process.
+Next steps: Continue to research and review career planning technologies with the goal of selection and inclusion into the admissions process.
 Also continue systematic alignment of academic courses and degree programs with transfer institutions through the articulation process.
-Explore opportunities for discipline faculty to interact with students around career and transfer mentoring with appropriate training.
-Timeline for implementing next steps: Spring 2020 b.
-Special supports are provided to help academically underprepared students to succeed in the "gateway" courses for the college's major program areas. □ Not occurring □ Not systematic ⊠ Planning to scale □ Scaling in progress □ At scale Progress to date: We have support programs such as Promise, Tutoring (drop-in, by appointment, online, and classroom), Peer Navigators, Mathletics, weekly Math and English workshops, and co-requisites in both English and math as well as in other programs (Chemistry).
-Mesa also has support programs for special populations including EOPS, CARE, NextUp, FAST Scholars, Borderless Scholars, Project Restart, STAR TRIO, DSPS, and CalWORKs.
-Umoja, Mesa Academy, Chicana/Chicano Studies, Puente, and other Learning Communities and support services are evolving and utilized.
-Next steps: Provide early and sustained support to all students.
-Replicate support mechanisms similar to those in place for Promise students (i.e. CRUISE, Peer Navigators, etc.) to students across the board.
+Further, explore and develop a Faculty Advisor program to assist students in identifying career and academic goals.
+Timeline for implementing next steps: Fall 2019 for research of the career planning tool.
+Spring 2020 for designing the Faculty Advising Program. b.
+Special supports are provided to help academically underprepared students to succeed in the "gateway" courses for the college's major program areas. □ Not occurring □ Not systematic ⊠ Planning to scale □ Scaling in progress □ At scale Progress to date: We have support programs such as Promise, EOPS, Tutoring, and Peer Navigators, Mathletics, weekly Math workshops, and co-requisites in both English and math as well as in other programs (Chemistry).
+Learning Communities and support services also exist.
+Term, if at scale or scaling: Click or tap here to enter text.
+Next steps: Provide open support to all students.
+Provide a Promise-like program to students across the board.
 Begin process to scale these supports to an institutional level.
-Timeline for implementing next steps: Fall 2021
+Timeline for implementing next steps: Fall 2021 c.
+Special supports are provided to help academically underprepared students to succeed in the program-relevant □ Not occurring□ Not systematic Progress to date: We have Mathletics, learning communities, tutoring including embedded tutors and other support Next steps: Provide support for all students with increased focus on equity.
+Begin process to scale these